growlerdev/SohCahToa/README.md

 [![NuGet version (SohCahToa)](https://buildstats.info/nuget/SohCahToa)](https://www.nuget.org/packages/SohCahToa)

-`SohCahToa` is a powerful C# library designed to simplify trigonometric calculations, making it an essential tool for engineering, educational software, and any application dealing with geometric data.
-With its focus on ease of use and precision, `SohCahToa` helps developers perform complex trigonometric calculations with minimal effort.
+`SohCahToa` is a C# library designed to simplify trigonometric calculations with a focus on ease of use and precision.

 ## Features